Shrine of Khwaja Abd Allah: The Shrine Proper

 The west-facing entrance facade presents the primary entrance portal.
 The primary entrance portal is semi-domed and five sided.
 The center wall of the portal possesses a door that leads to a dihliz, or threshold.
 The two walls immediately next to the doorway are niched.
 Three windows above the door and niches allow light into the second floor.
 The brickwork is glazed turquoise and black in a banai style and laid in a chevron pattern.
 Two inscriptions have been left on the facade: one by calligrapher Muhyi b.
 Muhammad b.
-Husayn dated 1014 A.D., and a lengthy vaqf-namah.
+Husayn dated 1014 CE, and a lengthy vaqf-namah.

 An outdoor facade extends down a north and a south facing facade which also possess entrance portals, albeit, smaller and less impressive.
 The north facing facade leads to a masjid, and the south facing facade leads to the Jamaat Khana.
 The facade is lit by a window in each of four recesses on each side.
 A white marble ledge projects from the lower portion of the brickwork.
 The walls here are vibrantly colored.
 The banai brickwork style is employed again.
 The arches are decorated with bisque tiles, mosaic faience.
 The dado is formed of marble mosaic.